Chaitanya-79ai/AI-powered-RUL-prediction-for-port-infrastructure/README.md

 This is framed as a **regression problem**, where the model predicts the number of remaining cycles.
 Two approaches are explored:
 - A baseline using **Random Forest** for tabular RUL prediction
 - A deep learning model using **LSTM** for capturing temporal degradation patterns

-The final model is served through a **FastAPI-based REST API** for inference, and all experiments are tracked using **MLflow**.
-The entire solution is containerized using **Docker** for easy local or cloud deployment.

-This project serves as a **proof-of-concept** for predictive maintenance solutions that could later be adapted to real-world port equipment when similar time-series sensor data is available.